Other Functions

 Creates an array with a single value.

-Used for internal implementation of arrayJoin.
+This function is used for the internal implementation of arrayJoin.

 Returned value

-An array filled with the value x
+An array of the lame length as arr filled with value x.
+Array.

 Example